bitsandvolts/bitsandvolts.github.io/_posts/2021-05-02-gs_00001_computer_setup.md

 developed for handling extensive graphics applications like computer games.
-Over time, they also became attractive for computationally intensive applications such as Bitcoin mining or neural networks (these cool algorithms that can detect your face or your cat or ...).
+Over time, they also became attractive for computationally intensive applications such as Bitcoin mining or neural networks (these cool algorithms that can detect your face or your cat <nobr>or ...</nobr>).
 This is because the design of GPUs is optimized for matrix operations.
 A graphics card is not a mandatory part, so it is possible to save some money.
 Be warned!
 A graphics card is often the part that makes a computer super expensive.
 In the case you want to save that money, you